 Again, you could imagine Paul’s opponents asking such a question: Does the Law not have any purpose then?

 (3:19) “Why the Law then?
 It was added because of transgressions, having been ordained through angels by the agency of a mediator, until the seed would come to whom the promise had been made.”
-The Law had a purpose, but that purpose was not to abrogate the promise of faith through the promised seed.
-Instead, the purpose was to point us to the promised seed: Christ.
+The Law had a purpose, but that purpose was not to abrogate the Abrahamic Covenant.
+Instead, the purpose was to point us to the Promised Seed: Christ.
 The NASB states that we have the Law “because of transgressions” or “for the sake of defining transgressions” (see NASB footnote).
 The Law showed us our need for a Savior.

 (3:20) “Now a mediator is not for one party only; whereas God is only one.”
 Jewish believers were quick to affirm that “the Lord is one” (Deut.
 6:4).